Back on the set of Whose Line is it Anyway

 Be sure to watch the new Whose Line episodes, to help make sure the show gets picked up.
 I hope we get a chance to make a bunch of new ones, cause they're so fun to make and to watch.
 And on a practical level, that baby I was pregnant with in the first episodes is now in high school.
 I'm gonna have college to pay for!

-Anyway started airing on the CW Network on July 16, 2013.
+Anyway air Friday nights on the CW Network.
 You'll see me

 Whose Line was the most amazing gig for me.
 We started out doing six hybrid episodes, shot in America but with the British host.
 We ended up